 That's where the power quality analyser comes in; these high-grade testing instruments are made to document and flag up problems within electrical systems, allowing an organisation/professional to quantify where power is being lost and take appropriate action.

-The power analyser is suited to a wide variety of applications - for basic power measurements a clamp meter with enabled power functionality (such as the FLIR CM83) is perfect for basic power measurements, but more complex electrical equipment will require high-end analysers designed for breaking down everything that's wrong with a high level of accuracy.
+The power analyser is suited to a wide variety of applications - for basic power measurements a clamp meter with enabled power functionality is perfect for basic power measurements, but more complex electrical equipment will require high-end analysers designed for breaking down everything that's wrong with a high level of accuracy.

 With one of these instruments at hand and attached to a system, it's possible to measure absolutely everything associated with power (functions depending on model).
 As an example, power analysers can measure voltage, current, voltage/current waveform peak, active power, reactive power, power factor, phase angle, frequency, current integration, power integration, efficiency, loss, voltage/current ripple factor, harmonics, electrical noise and much more.

-Some power analysers, such as the Fluke 435, include full energy loss calculators which put a financial figure on how much power you're losing and how much energy you're wasting.
-A tool such as the 435 is a perfect addition to a power professional's kit as the energy calculator makes it much easier to inform customers exactly how poor power quality is causing issues within a system.
+Some power analysers, include full energy loss calculators which put a financial figure on how much power you're losing and how much energy you're wasting.
+A tool like this is a perfect addition to a power professional's kit as the energy calculator makes it much easier to inform customers exactly how poor power quality is causing issues within a system.